UniversalDependencies/UD_Nheengatu-CompLin/README.md

 # Introduction

 This is the first morphosyntactic treebank of Nheengatu.
-It is a work in progress.
-We plan to continually expand the resource in the coming months.
+It remains a work in progress, with ongoing expansion planned for the coming months.

-The treebank comprises sentences from diverse published sources freely available on the Internet, e.g., grammatical descriptions, fables, myths, coursebooks, and dictionaries.
-The sentences were either extracted from PDF text files, transcribed from non-searchable (image-only) PDF files, or manually converted to orthography from phonetic transcriptions.
-Throughout the treebank, we mostly use the spelling system proposed by Avila (2021), only diverging from this in a few instances.
-The annotation was performed semi-automatically, i.e., we first applied the Yauti morphosyntactic analyzer (de Alencar 2023, 2025) to each sentence and then manually revised the output.
+The treebank comprises sentences from a wide range of published sources freely available online, including grammatical descriptions, fables, myths, coursebooks, and dictionaries.
+The sentences were extracted either from PDF text files, transcribed from non-searchable (image-only) PDFs, or manually converted from phonetic transcriptions into orthography.
+Throughout the treebank, we generally adopt the spelling system proposed by Avila (2021), diverging from it only in a few cases.

+The annotation was performed semi-automatically: we first applied the Yauti morphosyntactic analyzer (de Alencar 2023, 2025) to each sentence and then manually revised the output.

-The development of this treebank and related tools and resources is part of the research activities of the Research Group on Computation and Natural Language (*Computação e Linguagem Natural* — CompLin) at the Humanities Center of the Federal University of Ceará in Brazil.
+The development of this treebank and related tools is part of the research activities of the Research Group on Computation and Natural Language (*Computação e Linguagem Natural* — CompLin) at the Humanities Center of the Federal University of Ceará, Brazil.
 The main contributor to this effort is Leonel Figueiredo de Alencar, coordinator of the CompLin group.
-Additional annotators include Dominick Maia Alexandre, Hélio Leonam Barroso Silva, and Juliana Lopes Gurgel, who was scholarship holder with the [DACILAT](https://bv.fapesp.br/57063) project, funded by the São Paulo State Research Support Foundation (*Fundação de Amparo à Pesquisa do Estado de São Paulo* — FAPESP) under Process No. 22/09158-5.
+Additional annotators include Dominick Maia Alexandre, Hélio Leonam Barroso Silva, and Juliana Lopes Gurgel, who was a scholarship holder in the DACILAT project funded by the São Paulo Research Foundation (*Fundação de Amparo à Pesquisa do Estado de São Paulo* — FAPESP), Process No. 22/09158-5.

-The following repository contains the most up-to-date development version of the treebank as well as related tools and resources:
+The following repository contains the most up-to-date development version of the treebank, as well as related tools and resources:

 https://github.com/CompLin/nheengatu

-So far, the treebank includes examples from Seixas (1853), Hartt (1872), Magalhães (1876), Sympson (1877), Rogrigues (1890), Aguiar (1898), Costa (1909), Studart (1926), Amorim (1928), Hartt (1938), Moore, Facundes, and Pires (1994), Casasnovas (2006), Cruz (2011), Comunidade de Terra Preta (2013), Stradelli (1929/2014), Navarro (2016), Melgueiro, Câmara, and Martins (2019), Muller et al. (2019), Alencar (2021), Avila (2021), and Melgueiro (2022) as well as from the New Testament (*Novo Testamento na língua Nyengatu*, 1973/2019) and from issues 3 and 17 of the *Leetra Indígena* journal (Universidade Federal de São Carlos, 2014, 2015).
+The treebank currently includes examples from Seixas (1853), Hartt (1872), Magalhães (1876), Sympson (1877), Rodrigues (1890), Aguiar (1898), Costa (1909), Studart (1926), Amorim (1928), Hartt (1938), Moore, Facundes, and Pires (1994), Casasnovas (2006), Cruz (2011), Comunidade de Terra Preta (2013), Stradelli (1929/2014), Navarro (2016), Melgueiro, Câmara, and Martins (2019), Muller et al. (2019), de Alencar (2021), Avila (2021), and Melgueiro (2022), as well as from the *Novo Testamento na língua Nyengatu* (1973/2019) and issues 3 and 17 of the *Leetra Indígena* journal (Universidade Federal de São Carlos, 2014, 2015).

 # How to cite
 If you use this treebank, or any of the tools and resources available in the repository mentioned above, please cite the following papers as appropriate: